PUBLIC SPEAKING AND PRESENTATION SKILLS TRAINING CLASS

 Vibrant Videos and Amazing Audio

-In Module Eight, you will learn about using videos and audio in your presentations to include the required tools and tips and tricks.
+In Module Eight, you will learn about using videos and audio in your presentations to include the required tools, tips, and tricks.

 Putting It All Together